AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-1-Process-Analysis.md

 **Summary**

 This journal article explains that Business Process Management (BPM) is more than improving individual business processes.
-It discusses how BPM capabilities help organisations make better decisions, respond to changing business environments and support sustainable digital transformation (Huy & Phuc, 2025, p.
-XX).
-The authors emphasise that organisations can improve overall performance when business processes are aligned with strategic goals and continuously monitored and improved.
-This article demonstrates that BPM is a management approach that creates long-term organisational value rather than simply documenting workflows.
+It discusses how BPM capabilities help organisations make better decisions, respond to changing business environments and support sustainable digital transformation.
+The authors explain that BPM integrates process identification, analysis, design, implementation and monitoring to improve organisational performance and achieve strategic goals (Huy & Phuc, 2025, pp. 69–70).

 **Reflection**

 As an Information Systems student working in customer service, I realised that well-managed business processes can improve service quality, reduce delays and create a better customer experience.
-I selected this article because it strengthened my understanding of the importance of BPM,which was introduced in Week 1 (Galea, 2026, Week 1 slides).
+I selected this article because it strengthened my understanding of the importance of BPM, which was introduced in Week 1 (Galea, 2026, Week 1 slides).
 Before studying this topic, I thought BPM mainly focused on documenting business processes.
 After reading this article and reviewing the lecture, I realised that BPM is a strategic management approach that supports decision-making, continuous improvement and organisational performance.
 This artefact helped me connect the theoretical concepts from Week 1 with a real-world research example and showed me why BPM is essential for organisations operating in a rapidly changing digital environment.

 ---